Estimated reading time: 3 minutes

 Thinning has so many benefits for your tree, and your crop, but a lot of people are scared to do it for fear of taking off too much fruit, too little, or just generally getting it wrong.
-The Fruit Thinning Chart (unit 4a out of the 12 units in the Fruit Tree Thinning short course) will guide you through this.

 Having put all your care and attention into growing and pruning the tree, it’s then such a pity to damage the tree just by leaving more fruit on any one branch or lateral than it can carry.

 Make the most of your year’s hard work by picking and storing your fruit correctly using these simple tips.